crest-cassia/oacis/en/tutorial.md

 - Mounted work base dir: *~/oacis_work*
     - For this tutorial, please fill in the same path as the *work base dir*.
 - Polling interval: *5*
-    - Worker checks the status of the remote host on this interval.
-For this tutorial, we adopt a shorter duration since we would like to check the results quickly.
+    - Worker checks the status of the remote host with this interval in seconds.
+The unit is  For this tutorial, we adopt a shorter duration since we would like to check the results quickly.

 The specification of these fields are shown in [another page]({{ site.baseurl }}/{{ page.lang }}/configuring_host.html#host_specification).
 If you are going to register another computational host, please refer to this page.